mdsufz/StandEnA/docs/ANNOTATION.md

-## Annotating genomes using Prokka with a custom database
+## Generating a custom database and annotating genomes using Prokka with this custom database
 In this part, we are going to annotate our genomes using Prokka with the additional custom database to be created from the downloaded prıteins in the [previous step](CUSTOMDB.md).